 Reynolds added, “There’s no evidence to support anything other than a suicide.”
 The Maryland Department of Vital Records thereupon issued a death certificate agreeing with the findings.
 But Kim refused to believe that Mike had taken his own life.
 She maintained that he had been murdered, citing opinions of various experts and several circumstantial pieces of evidence after combing through thousand pages of documents she received through the repeated filing of Freedom of Information requests with NCIS.

-At the heart of Kim’s argument was that Mike was right-handed, whereas the bullet wound is to the left side of his head.
-She also said that Mike had written to her about his excitement to visit his family during the scheduled 15-day leave he was eligible for in early September 2008.
+At the heart of Kim’s argument was that Mike was right-handed, whereas the bullet wound was to the left side of his head.
+She also said that Mike had written to her about his excitement about visiting his family during the scheduled 15-day leave he was eligible for in early September 2008.
 She alleged that Mike had been working to expose corruption among the ranks of the U.S. Marines and had hence made many powerful enemies.
-Kim found an ally in former NCIS forensics expert Mike Maloney who maintained that it was a homicide, citing evidence such as the blood splatter on the bedsheet and gunshot residue on the wall.
+Kim found an ally in former NCIS forensics expert Mike Maloney, who maintained that it was a homicide, citing evidence such as the blood splatter on the bedsheet and gunshot residue on the wall.

 Other voices who spoke in her solidarity were Mike’s colleagues — who declined Mike being depressed, an advocate for bereaved families of army officials, Cilla McCain, and George W. Bush administration’s Special Inspector General for Iraq Reconstruction, Stuart Bowen.
 In the end, the whole case boils down to the difference of opinion between various experts on both sides, with the truth still unknown.